Paraguayan Football Association: Paraguayan football league system

 The football in Paraguay has four levels in men's tournaments (five in the interior of the country) and one division in women's tournaments.
-The Paraguayan Football Association with an affiliated association called the Interior Football Union (UFI) -which consists of 17 federations, one for each department of the country, excluding the city of Asunción-, organizes the different championships.
+The Paraguayan Football Association with an affiliated association called the Interior Football Union (UFI) –which consists of 17 federations, one for each department of the country, excluding the city of Asunción-, organizes the different championships.

 The most popular football teams in Paraguay are Olimpia, Cerro Porteño, Guaraní, Libertad and Nacional.
 All of them are from Asunción.

 The Supercopa Paraguay is a national cup played since 2021.
 It is single match, on a neutral field that faces the champion of Primera División and the champion of Copa Paraguay, a competition created in 2018 with teams of all categories, including the federations that belong to UFI.

 There is also a category for the reserve of the football teams called Categoría Reserva and then the formative divisions from 14 to 19 years.
-The women’s division also has a U-18 category.
+The women's division also has a U-18 category.

+Since 2024 there are four women's tournaments: the one division league –called Campeonato Anual FEM–, Copa EFE, Copa Paraguay FEM and Supercopa FEM.